 English vs American Cocker Spaniel Training

-His natural prey drive could get him into trouble at home as well, and while he does best in homes that have a backyard suitable for him to play in freely, owners should make sure the yard is fenced properly so the dog stays safe.
+Their natural prey drive could get them into trouble at home as well, and while they do best in homes that have a backyard suitable for him to play in freely, owners should make sure the yard is fenced properly so the dog stays safe.

 This could include a nice walk and a game of catch in the park or throwing a ball in the backyard.